 For all of Fiscal Year 2021 the world has battled the COVID-19 pandemic.
 This pandemic has affected all aspects of doing business at the Town.
-At the start of the Fiscal Year, much uncertainty abounded as to how the pandemic would ultimately play out and what impact it would have on the Town, and people, of Old Saybrook.
+At the start of the fiscal year, much uncertainty abounded as to how the pandemic would ultimately play out and what impact it would have on the people of Old Saybrook.
 The Town developed its strategy early on by carefully monitoring its financial condition and adhering to the Town's emergency management program.
-For those community members directly impacted by the pandemic - whether that be financially or emotionally - the Town provided ongoing resources through its various programs and services and created new ones through its Old Saybrook CARES initiative.
-I am pleased to report that the financial outlook for FY21 remains solid.
+For those community members directly impacted by the pandemic-whether that be financially or emotionally-the Town provided ongoing resources through its various programs and services and created new ones through its Old Saybrook CARES initiative.
+The financial outlook for FY21 remains solid.